muhinyia/haskell/README.md

 This repository contains basic code samples created as part of my journey to learn Haskell language.

-These examples are inspired by the concepts introduced in the book ["Learn You a Haskell for Great Good!"](http://learnyouahaskell.com/) by Miran Lipovaca.
+These examples are inspired by the concepts introduced in the book ["Learn You a Haskell for Great Good!"](http://learnyouahaskell.com/) by Miran <b>Lipovaca</b>

 Haskell is a statically typed, purely functional programming language known for its concise syntax, type inference, and lazy evaluation.